How Share, NTFS Permissions and Inheritance Actually Work

 - The DACL and SACL lists, containing permissions and auditing information are inherited and initialized according to the settings of the access control entries of the folder they are located in.
 If for example an ACE should be applied to subfolders only this ACE will not be part of a new files corresponding ACL.

-On systems that are configured as domain members, the group owner is initialized to the "Domain Users" group.
+- On systems that are configured as domain members, the group owner is initialized to the primary global group of the current user, which is usually the "Domain Users" group.
 On systems that are not member of a domain, the SID of this group will resolve to "None", a built-in and invisible local group that has no members.

 Canonical Order of NTFS Permissions